Daily High to Daily Low: Is It Safe to Buy Fortinet Inc. (FTNT)?

 FTNT’s Market Performance

-FTNT stocks went down by -4.46% for the week, with a monthly jump of 4.57% and a quarterly performance of -1.27%, while its annual performance rate touched -17.95%.
-The volatility ratio for the week stands at 3.11% while the volatility levels for the past 30 days are set at 3.46% for Fortinet Inc. The simple moving average for the period of the last 20 days is -0.54% for FTNT stocks with a simple moving average of -6.54% for the last 200 days.
+FTNT stocks went up by 7.59% for the week, with a monthly drop of -2.53% and a quarterly performance of 5.33%, while its annual performance rate touched -17.51%.
+The volatility ratio for the week stands at 3.59% while the volatility levels for the past 30 days are set at 3.49% for Fortinet Inc. The simple moving average for the period of the last 20 days is 3.01% for FTNT stocks with a simple moving average of -3.14% for the last 200 days.

 Analysts’ Opinion of FTNT